mrpbueno/tarifador/README.md

 ## Requirements

-* FreePBX 17
+* FreePBX® 17
 * PHP 8.2

 ## Installation

 1. Download the latest version of the module from https://github.com/mrpbueno/tarifador/releases
-2. Upload the module via the **Module Admin** in FreePBX or install it manually.
+2. Upload the module via the **Module Admin** in FreePBX® or install it manually.
 3. Enable the module and reload the configuration.

 ## License

 This module is distributed under the **AGPLv3** license.

-[FreePBX](http://www.freepbx.org/) is a registered trademark of [Sangoma Technologies Inc.](http://www.freepbx.org/copyright.html)
+[FreePBX®](http://www.freepbx.org/) is a registered trademark of [Sangoma Technologies Inc.](http://www.freepbx.org/copyright.html)